MyEtherWallet/knowledge-base-v3/example/content/Bity Swap/How-do-I-swap-my-ETH-for-BTC-or-BTC-for_ETH.md

 /*
-Title: How do I swap my ETH for BTC or BTC for ETH?
+Title: How to SWAP ETH for BTC or Vice Versa
 Sort: 2
 */

+"How do I swap my ETH for BTC or BTC for ETH?"
 <ol>
 <li>Go to the Swap page:&nbsp;<a href="https://www.myetherwallet.com/#swap" data-cke-saved-href="https://www.myetherwallet.com/#swap">https://www.myetherwallet.com/#swap</a></li>
 <li>Enter the amount of ETH or BTC you would like to exchange</li>